facebookresearch/nevergrad/docs/adding_an_algorithm.md

 - we should be able to seed from **outside** when we need it: we expect that setting a seed to the global random state should lead to reproducible results.

-In order to facilitate these behaviors, each optimizer has a `random_state` attribute (`np.random.RandomState`), which can be seeded by the user if need be.
-All calls to stochastic functions should there be made through this `random_state`.
+In order to facilitate these behaviors, each instrumentation has a `random_state` attribute (`np.random.RandomState`), which can be seeded by the user if need be. `optimizer._rng` is a shortcut to access it.
+All calls to stochastic functions should there be made through it.
 By default, it will be seeded randomly by drawing a number from the global numpy random state so that seeding the global numpy random statewill yield reproducible results as well